Business Immigration

 • Children born in the UK to eligible care workers.

-• No impact on dependants already in the UK or granted leave before 11 March 2024.
+• No impact on dependants already in the UK or granted before 11 March 2024.

-• Sponsorship Requirements: In England, employers must be registered with the Care Quality Commission (CQC) for regulated activities; no such mandate in Scotland, Wales, or Northern Ireland
+• CQC Requirement: In England, sponsors must remain Care Quality Commission (CQC)-registered; no change in Scotland, Wales, or Northern Ireland.

 Transitional Provisions